taikedz/handy-scripts/README.md

 A collection of generally useful set of scipts and snippets, and configs.

 Rather than a set of gists to copy paste, this is a repository of multiple files that can be deployed collectively.

+There's a lot of old stuff from my early linux-learning days, and a lot of horrible bash code.
+Please don't judge on these contents ;-)